rahgadda/Javascript/README.md

 - [Appendix](#appendix)

 ## Overview
+- The idea of this tutorial is to provide my perspective and knowledge on Javascript.
 - As per [Douglas Crockford](https://www.crockford.com/javascript/javascript.html), Javascript is world’s most misunderstood language.
 It’s the only language where people don’t bother to learn before they use.
-The idea of this tutorial is to provide my perspective and knowledge on Javascript.
 - Javascript (JS) is a lightweight interpreted or just-in-time compiled programming language with first-class functions.
 It was developed to run on the client side of the Web Browser.
 - While it is most well-known as the scripting language for Web pages, many non-browser environments also use it, such as Node.js, Apache CouchDB and Adobe Acrobat.
 - Javascript is a prototype-based, multi-paradigm, dynamic language, supporting object-oriented, imperative, and declarative styles.